 Increases the potential for domestic and international marketing and protects against exporting, importing and selling of substandard produce by development and enforcement of uniform standards.
 Conducts inspections encompassing several areas, including quality, condition, size, maturity and labeling of produce.
 Enforces U.S. import requirements and marketing order restrictions at Arizona’s border with Mexico.
 Performs shipping point and terminal market produce inspections through cooperative agreement with United States Department of Agriculture.
 Supports the Statewide Gleaning Project in harvesting surplus crops for the hungry.

-The mission of the Pest Management Division is to advocate and promote, through education, training and enforcement, the safe application of pest control technologies which will result in the maximization of the health and safety of the residents of Arizona, and protection of their property and the environment
+Advocates and promotes, through education, training and enforcement, the safe application of pest control technologies which will result in the maximization of the health and safety of the residents of Arizona, and protection of their property and the environment.
+The PMD monitors and investigates pesticide related complaints as well as termite inspections in all urban (non-agricultural) areas.
+The PMD's function includes ensuring that those applying pesticides obtain and maintain the appropriate licenses.

 Provides analytical and technical support services to each of the regulatory divisions within the department as well as other state and federal agencies to assure quality products and to protect the public’s health and safety.
 Conducts analysis for pesticide, drug and antibiotic residues in agricultural products.
 Tests products ranging from meat to milk to vegetables.
 Identifies plant pathogens and insects and provides identifications on seed samples.
 Analyzes feed, fertilizer and pesticide formulations to ensure that consumers receive quality products that meet label guarantees.